Olaf Lubaszenko

+Biography

-He was born in Wrocław, the son of Edward Linde-Lubaszenko, who is an actor of German and Swedish descent and Asja Łamtiugina, a Russian actress.
+He was born in Wrocław, the son of actors Edward Linde-Lubaszenko and Asja Łamtiugina.

 Olaf Lubaszenko starred in films by Krzysztof Kieślowski, Barbara Sass, Władysław Pasikowski, Janusz Majewski, Juliusz Machulski and others.
+In 1999, he received the Polish Academy Award for Best Actor for his role in the film Zabić Sekala.

 In 2001, he became a member of the European Film Academy.